dinkelk/PyDyGraphs/README.md

 PyDyGraphs
 -----
-An interactive charting library using [Dygraphs](http://dygraphs.com/) embedded in the [Ipython Notebook](http://ipython.org/notebook.html).
+An interactive charting library using [Dygraphs](http://dygraphs.com/) for the [Ipython Notebook](http://ipython.org/notebook.html)

 ## Intent

 The [Ipython Notebook](http://ipython.org/notebook.html) is an excelent tool for interacting with python and displaying data in real time.
-While tools like [matplotlib](http://matplotlib.org/) can generate static plots in the [Ipython Notebook](http://ipython.org/notebook.html), interactive javascript plots are more desireable.
+While tools like [matplotlib](http://matplotlib.org/) can generate static plots in the [Ipython Notebook](http://ipython.org/notebook.html), interactive javascript plots are often more useful for exploring the data.
 This module can be readily included in an [Ipython Notebook](http://ipython.org/notebook.html) and then used to generate beautiful time series plots with [Dygraphs](http://dygraphs.com/).

 ## How It Works